 Of utmost importance in addressing sexuality issues is communication, both between partners and between survivors and their healthcare teams.
 Understand that these concerns are common and communication is the first step to finding the right solutions.
 Visit OncoLink's section on sexuality for more information.

-- Talk to your healthcare team about tips to manage these issues.
+Talk to your healthcare team about tips to manage these issues.

-- Open communication with your healthcare team and partner are essential for regaining your sexuality and resolving issues.
+Open communication with your healthcare team and partner are essential for regaining your sexuality and resolving issues.
 You may also consider talking with a therapist experienced in working with cancer survivors.

 Certain chemotherapy medications can cause damage to the blood cells in the bone marrow.
-This damage can cause leukemia or myelodysplasia (MDS) to develop years after therapy has been completed.
+In rare cases, this damage can cause leukemia or myelodysplasia (MDS) to develop years after therapy has been completed.
 Both diseases cause an abnormal production of poorly functioning blood cells, making it difficult for the body to fight infection, carry oxygen to the tissues and prevent bleeding.
 Because these condition develop as a result of chemotherapy or radiation exposure, they are often more difficult to treat than typical leukemia or MDS.

 Leukemia and MDS caused by chemotherapy or radiation therapy typically occurs between 4-10 years after treatment, but can occur even later.
 One exception is those caused by etoposide (VP-16) or teniposide (two types of chemotherapy), which generally occur within 1-3 years after therapy.
 Secondary lymphomas have also been seen in Hodgkin's disease survivors who received the MOPP (nitrogen mustard [mustargen], vincristine [oncovin], procarbazine, and prednisone) chemotherapy regimen.